River Till, Lincolnshire: History

 Some 20,000 people live in regions of Lincoln that are susceptible to flooding.
 Most of the city's industrial buildings and around half of the commercial property is also at a high risk from flooding.
 There were major floods in the city in 1947 and 1958, and the amount of water delivered to the city by the River Till was a significant factor in the 1958 floods.
 Following these events, feasibility studies were carried out in 1977 to identify ways to mitigate flooding in the city.
 This resulted in the construction of two washlands, one where the River Brant joins the River Witham, to the south of Lincoln, and the other on the River Till, to the north-west.
 Work began in 1984, and the two schemes can hold back 340 e6cuft of floodwater.
 In both cases, a shallow embankment was constructed across the river valley, and the river passes through a control sluice, which can be used to limit the volume of water travelling downstream.
 Inlet and outlet sluices in the embankments can be opened to allow the water to flood the Till washlands, rather than allowing river levels in the city to breach the defences.
 The water from the washlands is subsequently released as levels through the city return to normal.
 Draining of the washlands is assisted by pumping stations, and the scheme was completed in 1991.

-The washlands were tested for the first time in 2000, when there was some local flooding of rural areas, but the storage of water prevented significant damage occurring in Lincoln.
-Much more serious was a flood event in the summer of 2007, which was caused by intense rainfall, but the flood defences worked as planned, with the River Till reservoir reaching 85 per cent full before water levels began to subside.
+The washlands were tested for the first time in 2000, when there was some local flooding of rural areas, and the storage of water prevented significant damage occurring in Lincoln.
+Much more serious was a flood event in the summer of 2007, which was caused by intense rainfall, and the flood defences worked as planned, with the River Till reservoir reaching 85 per cent full before water levels began to subside.
 The washlands were again partially filled in January 2008.
 A study carried out in 2010 noted that the Catchment Flood Management Plan for the Lincoln area recommends that the capacity of the washlands should be increased, to cope with the possible effects of climate change.